hoppinar0und/assmtrl/readme.md

 A PackageType may be created using the `create_package_type(char* package_type_name, char* type_descriptor)` function.
 It acts like a simple constructor.

 ### 1.3 Type Descriptors
 The type_descriptor (later saved as a TYPE* but it is essentially a char*) is a string that contains a series of characters that notate the information saved inside.
+Read about syntax and limitations in the wiki.

 |Name|Character|Corresponding Type|
 |-|-|-|